 Futurama’s influence on Who can only really be found in the Davies era.

-However when Russell T Davies took over the show in 2005 he started to inject a lot more overt comedy into the show than ever before.
+When Russell T Davies took over the show in 2005 he started to inject a lot more overt comedy into the show than ever before.

 He had stories with burping wheely bins, farting aliens, women being turned into slabs of concrete, cursing aliens, game shows thousands of years in the future and modern day pop music being looked on as classical music in the future.